Aleks901/Aleks901/README.md

 - Trying to complete AoC
 - Building text-based game frameworks (Hasn't been updated for a while)

-## 🌸 Being a student at the blossoming age of AI
-There's no sugar coating it, the age of AI has sullied the credibility of college students across the globe.
-And for good reason, I've seen AI being used to float through college on a magic carpet of lies. <br> Personally, obviously I use AI as a tool but I try to limit it to only doing menial tasks.
-It's been my goal for the last year or so to find a way to increase my personal credibility by making personal projects and contributing to projects I find interesting.
-My code won't be the fanciest in the world, but at least it'll be original.
-And you can bet your ass I'll be a good developer one day, probably by the time I hit 60 or so..
 <!--
 **Aleks901/Aleks901** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.